-As implied by their name, automatic sprinklers respond to fire with no need for human intervention.
-Movies and TV series have spread some erroneous ideas about fire sprinklers; for example, there is a common belief that sprinklers shower indoor spaces completely with the slightest sign of smoke.
-In reality, fire sprinklers operate automatically as they respond to heat, and in many cases one sprinkler is enough to douse a fire.
+As implied by their name, automatic sprinklers respond to fire without human intervention.
+Movies and TV series have spread some wrong ideas about fire sprinklers; for example, there is a belief that sprinklers shower indoor spaces with the slightest sign of smoke.
+In reality, fire sprinklers operate one by one in response to heat, and in many cases one sprinkler is enough to stop the fire.

-An automatic sprinkler system for a large building can represent a sizable investment, but repairing the damage of an uncontrolled fire can be much more expensive.
-In addition, occupants may suffer disabling injuries or even lose their lives.
+- An automatic sprinkler system for a large building can have a significant cost, but repairing the damage of an uncontrolled fire is much more expensive.

-The recent Trump Tower fire in NYC could have been mitigated or prevented altogether with automatic sprinklers.
-However, they are only required in new residential towers or existing ones that undergo a major renovation.
-In the case of office buildings at least 100 feet tall, Local Law 26 of 2004 mandates fire sprinkler installation by July 1, 2019, but there is no equivalent document for residential towers.
+The NYC Trump Tower fire in April 2018 could have been mitigated or prevented with automatic sprinklers.
+However, they are only required in new residential towers, or existing towers that undergo a major renovation.
+Local Law 26 of 2004 made fire sprinklers mandatory for existing office buildings (at least 100 ft tall) since July 1, 2019.
+However, there is no equivalent law for residential towers.

-There are special applications where discharging water is hazardous, and other fire-extinguishing substances are used instead (BC 904).
+There are special cases where discharging water is hazardous, and other fire-extinguishing substances are used instead (BC 904).
 Some examples are foam, carbon dioxide and halon.